karansinghneu/Firewall_illumio/README.md

 TEAM

-I would love to work for the Platform Team.
+I would love to work for the Platform Team or the Data Team.